 burning while urinating and/or pain or discomfort in the lower pelvic area,

-abdomen, or lower back.
-Call your doctor immediately if you have the symptoms of
+Call your doctor right away if you have symptoms of

 pneumonia.
 These include: Fever of